ARE SPIRITUAL EXPERIENCES REAL OR ILLUSORY?

 Except for the claim that SEs are nothing but brain events, all the ideas listed above seem right to me.
 To that list I would add a few additional characteristics that would probably elicit general agreement:

-· direct experiences, not the result of reasoning; hence non-rational;
+Spiritual experiences are: · direct experiences, not the result of reasoning; hence non-rational;

 · brief in duration;